 Why is Nikola Tesla suddenly so popular, you ask?

-Among Tesla’s many inventions include many prototypes of practical alternating motors and the polyphase system used for mostly all electricity used today, especially the electricity used for giant steam electric power plants and hydro electric projects including the Boulder Dam.
-Tesla is also called the “Father of the Wireless” for his innovative findings on continuous waves, coupled and tuned circuits (including the Tesla Coil, which is used in one form or another in every radio and TV set today,) and stranded conductors (among many, many others;) he also created many neo type bulbs and fluorescent lighting, mechanical power, artificial lightning, wrote out ideas on radar, tinkered with broadcasting, and more.
+Among Tesla’s many inventions include prototypes of practical alternating motors and the polyphase system used for mostly all electricity used today, especially the electricity used for giant steam electric power plants and hydro electric projects including the Boulder Dam.
+Tesla is also called the “Father of the Wireless” for his innovative findings on continuous waves, coupled and tuned circuits (including the Tesla Coil, which is used in one form or another in every radio and TV set today,) and stranded conductors (among many, many others); he also created many neo type bulbs and fluorescent lighting, mechanical power, artificial lightning, wrote out ideas on radar, tinkered with broadcasting, and more.
 Yes, more.
 Much, much, more.

 Tesla also discovered the X-Ray around the same time that the credited inventor, Wilhem Conrad Rontgen, did.
 In the 1890’s, Tesla and Mark Twain had become good friends (Twain was very fond of new inventions and technology,) and during one of their lab meet ups, Tesla accidentally discovered X-Rays when he took a photo of Twain being lit by an electrical device called a Crookes tube.
 In 1896, Tesla published X-Ray photos in Electrical Review, and they appeared at the same time Rontgen announced his discovery of X-Rays.
-However, a ton of Tesla’s research was lost in a fire at his New York warehouse.
+However, a lot of Tesla’s research was lost in a fire at his New York warehouse.
 When Tesla recovered some photos from the fire, he sent them to Rontgen, who congratulated Tesla on his work.

 Later, Tesla’s study of high voltage and high frequency alternating currents lead to the development of a wide variety of vacuum tubes, for which he developed X-Ray techniques.
 One of his tubes has even been recognized as the primitive forerunner of the modern day microscope.

 In addition, Tesla discovered the harmful effects of X-Rays and warned against regular exposure, long before they were widely discussed.
-His work on alternating current supply and the Tesla-Knott generator contributed to radiology even more, so much that a contemporary radiology department would not be able to function without his inventions.
+His work on alternating current supply and the Tesla-Knott generator contributed to radiology so much that a contemporary radiology department would not even be able to function without his inventions.

 Even though Nikola Tesla obtained around 300 patents in his lifetime, many are not accounted for, and other inventions developed by Tesla were not put into patent protection.
 He became reclusive in his later years and died alone and in debt.